WangXueZhi/vite-plugin-md2vue/README.md

 ## Introduction

-vite plugin, import markdown module as vue component
+vite plugin, import markdown module as vue3 component.
+Note that this plugin only supports vue3!

 ## Install